 The service directory structure is also used to allocate bandwidth characteristics to a particular set of products or directories.

-The satellites used by the uplink providers to relay the EUMETCast multicast form part of the Eutelsat and New Skies satellite fleet.
+The satellites used by the uplink providers to relay the EUMETCast multicast form part of the Eutelsat satellite fleet.

 EUTELSAT™ 10A, located at 10° E, carries a powerful payload of Ku-band capacity, supplying coverage across Europe, North Africa and the Middle East.
 Under the current arrangements provided by the uplink provider, EUMETCast is available via one of the wide beam Ku-band transponders.

-EUTELSAT™ 5 WEST A, located at 5° West, carries a Ku/C-band payload of 45 transponders (35 Ku-band, 10 C-band) with European African and western Asia coverage.
+EUTELSAT™ 8 WEST, located at 8° West, carries a Ku/C-band payload of 50 transponders (40 Ku-band, 10 C-band) with European African and western Asia coverage.
 Under the current arrangements provided by the Africa turnaround provider, EUMETCast is available via one of the C-band transponders.

 For more information on these two satellites visit the Eutelsat website.

 To view the current transponders in use for EUMETCast reception go to the Reception Station Set-up page.

 EUMETCast Terrestrial is a demonstration dissemination service.
 It functions like the satellite service, but using a terrestrial network instead of a satellite network.
 The network used is the National Research and Education Network (NREN) and the GÉANT infrastructure.
 Only organisations eligible for access to a NREN can access the service, if the NREN supports multicasting.